UniversalDependencies/UD_Munduruku-TuDeT/template-index-muy-example.md

 * Nominal words ([NOUN](), [PROPN]() and [PRON]()) are not marked for [Gender](), and are optionally marked for [Number]().
 * Another way to express existential predication is through the reduplication of a noun with the vowel *e* replacing the original vowel *xat* 'food' *xaxet* 'there is food'.
 These nouns receive a marked Redup=Ex (reduplication existential) in the FEATS column.
 * Mundurukú classifiers are real nouns.
 Gomes (2006) speaks of nouns in classifier function.
 Nouns (NOUN) in this function are tagged cl in the XPOS column.
-The features of the cl tags are their basic meanings, e.g. *'a* Class=Round.

 ### Verbal Features